 Well, you did it.
 Swallowed a strange little pill…and something about the world changed.
 Maybe you danced wildly, your soul filled with an incredible joy and strength.
 Maybe you just hung out and talked for hours with your friends.
 But…the high is fading, and you’re starting to feel tired.
 What now?

 Find a comfortable spot.
 If you feel quite tired and aren’t already there, go home.
 If you still feel reasonably energetic, perhaps just seek out a quiet environment to lay back and chat or watch the world go by.
 What people feel like doing varies, but you’re probably going to feel better in a peaceful environment.
 Like the MDMA experience itself, the comedown is usually best shared with friends who are in the same condition if you aren’t going to bed yet.
-When it’s convenient, you might want to take a capsule of 5-HTP.

 The bad news is that you probably won’t sleep very well tonight (or day, depending on how late you were out) because of residual stimulant effects from the MDMA.
 A little pot or other sedative may help you relax.
 The next day, expect to be tired, unmotivated, and with little or no appetite.
 (The severity of the hangover varies quite a bit, but is very dependent on frequency of use…heavy users will usually have much worse hangovers.)
-If you feel irritable, take another 5-HTP capsule.
+If you feel irritable, take a 5-HTP capsule.
 In spite of what your stomach may have to say, try to eat a little.
 Fruit and other light foods can help you recover and are usually inoffensive.
 Towards evening your appetite should be improving and you may feel like a full meal.
 That night, sleep should come easily and be more-or-less back to normal.

 The second day after use (days measured by sleep/wake cycles, not necessarily calendar) you should feel better, but may still be feeling a little tired.

 A less typical (but still somewhat common) pattern of hangover is the ‘Tuesday blues’ phenomenon, where you feel quite good for a day or two after MDMA use, but then become irritable or depressed about three days afterwards.
 Regardless of which pattern you experience, a little 5-HTP can often treat any anxiety/depression that appears.
 However, anxiety/depression after use should also be regarded as a warning sign.
 Try to take a long break from drug use if it keeps happening, and don’t hesitate to ask for help from friends or a professional.
 Mental health problems are very common (more than half the population has suffered from anxiety, depression, or other mental health challenges), and are nothing to be ashamed of.

 Putting your world back together